 That’s why we’ve created a new resource: The Essential Nonprofit Marketing Plan Template.
-This template is made up of a series of easy-to-use worksheets that when completed, will come together to form the backbone of a marketing plan for your social enterprise.
-You can complete the entire workbook in one afternoon, so not having time to create a marketing plan can no longer serve as an excuse.
+This template is made up of a series of easy-to-use worksheets that when completed, will come together to form the backbone of a marketing plan for your organization.
+You can complete the entire workbook in just a couple of days, so not having time to create a marketing plan can no longer serve as an excuse.

-Let’s take a look under the hood and discuss how to use each worksheet to develop your nonprofit marketing plan using our nonprofit marketing plan template.
+Let’s take a look under the hood and discuss how to use some of the worksheets within the template.